Do you despair at the news? Deplore those in power? Dream of a future that’s not quite so apocalyptic? Cool. Then what are you doing about it?

 What can you do?

-Everything Thought Starter does is designed to make it simple for you to do something about the things you care about.
+Everything Today Do This does is designed to make it simple for you to do something about the things you care about.

 - Follow @todaydothis on Twitter, Facebook or Instagram for one thing you can do each day to make the world a little better than the day before.

-- Sign up to Thought Starter’s ‘do-something-about-the-newsletter’.
+- Sign up to our ‘do-something-about-the-newsletter’.
 Once a week, we focus on one news story and tell you one thing you can do about it that will make a difference.

-- Grab yourself a Thought Starter Kit and kickstart whatever change you want to see in the world.
+- Grab yourself a Doing Kit and kickstart whatever change you want to see in the world.

 - At the very least, share this article with someone who needs to read it.